danielvera64/SnapKitPlayground/README.md

 # SnapKitPlayground

-SnapKitPlayground is a Xcode project that uses a playground as a preview of a UIViewController that uses [SnapKit](http://snapkit.io/) for adding the views.
+SnapKitPlayground is a Xcode project that uses a playground as a preview of a UIViewController that uses [SnapKit](http://snapkit.io/) for managing the constraints.

 ## Installation